jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab16.md

 ## using_float_and_double

-Advanced floating-point power of 2 with bounds checking and defining an helper typedefs to allow easy parsing of the IEEE-754 floating point fields.
+Advanced floating-point power of 2 with bounds checking and defining helper typedefs to allow easy parsing of the IEEE-754 floating-point fields.

 **fp_mul_pow2.c**
 ```c++